EdwardPrentice/dev-machine/README.md

 Dev Machine is completely customisable, simply modify the tooling as you wish before running `vagrant up`

 ### Contributions welcome
 Issues are welcome, but PRs are much more welcome!
+No contribution is too small.

 Geography allowing, all PRs earn the author a free 🍺

 <br>